Football fan Prince George joins William to cheer on Aston Villa

 The prince jumped up to high-five those in front of him.

+A last-minute goal in extra time from Ollie Watkins saw Villa land a 2-0 win, moving the team into the Premier League’s top six.

-The young Aston Villa fan is set for a key role at his grandfather the King’s coronation next month, when he serves as one of eight Pages of Honour during the ceremony.
+Young Aston Villa fan George is set for a key role at his grandfather the King’s coronation next month, when he serves as one of eight Pages of Honour during the ceremony.

-George was also seen deep in conversation with his father, who is president of the Football Association, as he pointed at the pitch.
+He was seen deep in conversation with his father, who is president of the Football Association, as he pointed at the pitch.

 Five seats along from George in the stands was England manager Gareth Southgate.